aksommerville/fullmoon4/README.md

 ### February

+- [ ] Decide what to do with my ten remaining days :)
+- [ ] Music.
+We don't need every song yet, just like 3 or so.
-- [x] Synthesizer.
+- - [x] Toil and Trouble
+- - [ ] Tangled Vine
+- - [ ] Seven Circles of a Witch's Soul
-- - [x] Pitch wheel
+- - [ ] Eye of Newt
-- - [x] Allow symbolic names eg FMN_SFX_BELL in place of id in instruments source
-- - [x] Add interactive sound effects editing in fiddle. (still use text files, just make it fast to preview changes)
-- - [x] Bandpass for sounds
+- - [ ] Blood for Silver
+- - The two best songs, Jaws of Wrath and Seventh Roots of Unity, we won't need until the final version :(
+- [ ] Make up a new item to take Corn's place.
+- [ ] Occasional "kthump" when changing songs.
-- - [x] Noise+bandpass as an instrument?
+- [x] fiddle: override instrument
+- [ ] Percussion

 ### March

 - [ ] Spells.
-- [ ] Music.
-We don't need every song yet, just like 3 or so.
 - [ ] Refine items.
 - - [ ] Corn: Eliminate.
 Same thing as Seed.
 - - [ ] Seed: Sprite on actuation, and summon the bird or create a plant.